neeraj-somani/Udacity-PySpark1/Lesson3-DataWrangling.md

 ## Lets understand same using code:
 - sc.parallelize - command distributes your data to different nodes on your cluster
 - data.collect() - command collects the details of Lazy evaluation from all nodes of cluster back to the master node.
 At the master node level, spark decide about the stages in which it wants to process this data.
 Meaning, spark build stages and process them as per the details collected by DAG.
+- Hence, when you run collect() or show() function in spark, thats when spark evaluates and process original data.
+-

 ### How spark Distribute Data?
 - Using HDFS techniques - divide data into blocks of size (64 or 128 MB).
 This block size can be customized.